slowernews/wisdom-tldr/README.md

 > *'The only person standing in your way is you.' -- Black Swan*

-HOWEVER, your level of success will seldom exceed your level of personal development.
+HOWEVER... your level of success will seldom exceed your level of personal development.

 > *'We don’t rise to the level of our expectations; we fall to the level of our [training](#on-mastery).' -- Archilochus*